March 16-17, 2018

 The view from just in front of the emergency shelter

-The views out to the east for the next few kilometres were outstanding – unbroken views of the clouds below, and Fuji beyond.
-The path runs right along the edge of a steep drop, making for one of the most picturesque walks I’ve done so far in Japan.
+The views out to the east for the next few kilometres were sublime — an unbroken panorama of the clouds below, and Fuji beyond.
+The path runs right along the edge of a steep drop, making for one of the most picturesque walks I’ve done in Japan.
 I had to strip down and take off all the layers around half an hour into the walk.
 The sun and still air made it too hot for all but my thermal shirt and a t-shirt over the top, and my thick hiking pants.
 Even with just these on, I was sweating hard.

 Hiking trails don’t come much more picturesque than this